-Change in community and clinical attitudes will require education programmes to raise awareness that psychosocial factors can profoundly influence and worsen an individual's experience of pain.
-Increased consciousness of this fact among healthcare professionals may trigger re-emergence of lost empathy and a renewed understanding of the pain sensation and associated distress. by influencing pain behaviour.
-Ultimately, these programmes seek to improve pain tolerance, mobility and function, allowing patients to maintain a better quality of life.^{2,3,34} There is now a strong evidence basis demonstrating better outcomes for chronic non-cancer pain with multidisciplinary treatment programmes involving physiotherapy, cognitive behavioural and medical therapies, than standard medical interventions.^{2,4,35-38} efficacy in adjusting patient coping mechanisms.39 A central principle of behavioural therapy is that individuals are not helpless in managing their pain, but can overcome, or even avoid developing, significant functional barriers through altered patterns of cognition.38 Cognitive restructuring moderates the effect of persistent pain by changing the way in which the brain processes nociceptive information, in a similar manner to the modification of juvenile brain processing in early life.^{1,19} Early intervention can reduce the pain sensation, improving tolerance of chronic pain and minimising disability.
-More significantly, it could even prevent the development of chronic pain.4,19,40
+Medical pharmacotherapy for chronic pain remains a challenging balance between providing adequate pain relief and tolerability of medication.
+Yet, it can only provide transient pain relief.
+1,2 The biopsychosocial model heralded research development of multidisciplinary programmes for the management of chronic pain, which aimed to minimise pain sensation and associated distress. by influencing pain behaviour.
+Ultimately, these programmes seek to improve pain tolerance, mobility and function, allowing patients to maintain a better quality of life.
+There is now a strong evidence basis demonstrating better outcomes for chronic non-cancer pain with multidisciplinary treatment programmes involving physiotherapy, cognitive behavioural and medical therapies, than standard medical interventions.2,4,35-38 efficacy in adjusting patient coping mechanisms.39 A central principle of behavioural therapy is that individuals are not helpless in managing their pain, but can overcome, or even avoid developing, significant functional barriers through altered patterns of cognition.38 Cognitive restructuring moderates the effect of persistent pain by changing the way in which the brain processes nociceptive information, in a similar manner to the modification of juvenile brain processing in early life.
+Early intervention can reduce the pain sensation, improving tolerance of chronic pain and minimising disability.
+More significantly, it could even prevent the development of chronic pain.4,19,40 commitment of participants to engage with the problem.
+17,38 Studies have shown that highly distressed patients, with more negative cognitions and evidence of catastrophising, achieve poorer outcomes.
+However, it is important to note that even minor cognitive changes in this patient group could substantially improve their quality of life.
+34

-Cognitive behavioural therapy, providing patients with psychological and behavioural skills to confront their pain, is kev to the success of these multidisciplinary programmes.^{34,38} Techniques of stress management. relaxation training, goal setting and physical activity have demonstrated clear than veterinary surgeons.26 Yet, there is little evidence basis for the influence of legitimising pain experience on a patient's pain behaviour, social interaction and psychological adjustment; it has only been noted in qualitative research studies.^{27,33} However, early validation of symptoms is linked to the development of adaptive coping mechanisms, resulting in reduced pain perception and greater long-term functional ability.27
+Cognitive behavioural therapy, providing patients with psychological and behavioural skills to confront their pain, is key to the success of these multidisciplinary programmes.34,38 Techniques of stress management. relaxation training, goal setting and physical activity have demonstrated clear